 “Don’t spend it just because you earned it.” – Eric Thomas

 In the first part of this article, we talked about guarding your wealth.
-You have to understand something, there are lots of con artists in this world.
+You have to understand something.
+There are lots of con artists in this world.
 Be wary of “easy money” and “low-risk, high yield” sales pitch.
 Wisdom is profitable to direct – don’t be in a hurry to make any financial decision.
-Many a man have lost their fortunes because they didn’t take a moment to listen to the still small voice within.
+Many men have lost their fortunes because they didn’t take a moment to listen to the still small voice within.

 Moving on, it’s equally important that you keep track of your expenses.
 I know this for sure, spending money is easier than making it.
 If you want to 10X your wealth, you have to keep track of your expenses.